nakabonne/golintui/README.md

 - emacs
 - VSCode

-Please let me know how to open a file by specifying a line if the editor you're used to is missing.
+Please let me know how to open a file at a specific line if the editor you're used to is missing.